brownan/backathon/README.md

 GBackup runs on Linux using Python 3.5.3 or newer.
 At the moment, compatability with any other platforms is coincidental.

+These features are not a priority at the moment

+* Multi-client support (multiple machines backing up to the same repository, with deduplication across all files.
+This would require repository locking and synchronizing of metadata, which isn't a problem I want to tackle right now)

 ## Architecture

+### Terminology

+Repository - The remote storage service where backup data is stored,
+    typically encrypted.

+Backup set - The set of files on a local filesystem to be backed up.
+This is
+    defined by a single path to a root directory.

+Snapshot - When a backup set is backed up, that forms a snapshot of all the
+    files in the backup set.

 ### Scan process